 How it works

 When light propagate through a optically imperfect media, its waves are affected by distortions that make images blurry.
 AO is a technique that eliminates distortions from light waves.
 Most AO systems are based on three key components that together operate in a closed-loop feedback configuration:

 1. A wavefront sensor that repetitively measures shape distortions in light waves;

 2. A deformable mirror that constantly reshapes it surface to compensate for the light’s distortions;

 3. Computer algorithms that process the information from the sensor and drive the deformable mirror.

 Additionally most astrophysical AO systems use an artificial « guide » star to produce the light needed for the wavefront sensor.
 They do so because sufficiently bright natural stars are not available in all parts of the sky.
 Such a guide star is created by shining a laser beam into the atmosphere.

 Optically speaking, our eyes are far from being perfect.
-Optical imperfections in the cornea, lens and intraocular fluids distort light waves, in the same way as the Earth’s atmosphere does.
+Optical irregularities in the cornea, lens and intraocular fluids distort light waves, in the same way as the Earth’s atmosphere does.
 In addition to sometimes impairing vision, these defects always limit the resolution of retinal examinations.
 The main consequence is that microscopic alterations in the retina, despite their very high medical relevance, have always been invisible to doctors.
 Imagine Eyes’ AO technology has overcome this limitation and enabled examining patients’ eyes with an unprecedented precision.

 Although in theory both astronomy and medicine can benefit from using the same AO principles , in practice the technologies developed for large terrestrial telescopes have fallen far short of meeting the performance, compactness and cost effectiveness needed for medical applications.
 Imagine Eyes has tackled this challenge and designed a unique core technology that meets all the specifications required for operating with eyes.